GaryZhous/NewsAPIWrapper/README.md

 There's already an unofficial wrapper in Java, but that's only for Gradle build.
 So I made this wrapper and hosted it on JitPack which supports both Maven and Gradle.
 Check out the amazing News API here!
 [News API official website](https://newsapi.org/)
+### Contribute to this project by submit an issue or pull request!

 Add the following dependencies to your pom.xml file to use my code through maven!
 ```xml